Alfresco/docs-alfresco/search-enterprise/latest/using/unsupported.md

 The following features, which were supported with Search and Insight Engine 2.x and Search Services 2.x (Solr) are not supported in the latest release for Search Enterprise 4.x.

-## Indexing

-* Indexing of nodes created during content repository bootstrap.
-For example, the sample site data.

 ## Search features

 * Fingerprinting